List of banned video games by country: South Korea

 Since 2006, South Korea has only banned video games on rare occasions.
 Even before this, games were very rarely banned unless that game mentioned elements of the Korean War in order to avoid tensions between the countries North Korea and South Korea.
 However, Manhunt, Manhunt 2, and Mortal Kombat are still banned because of violence and cruelty.
 Grand Theft Auto III, Grand Theft Auto: Vice City and Mercenaries: Playground of Destruction were previously banned, but the bans were later lifted.

 The Game Rating Board requires that all video games be rated by the organization.
-Unrated titles are absolutely banned from being sold in the country, and websites selling them can be blocked.
+Unrated titles are banned from being sold in the country, and websites selling them can be blocked.

-Turkey

-No games have officially been banned, but many requests and recommendations were made to ban certain bestseller games featuring violence (such as those against women) since as early as the 2000s, but none took place and the games were left untouched.

-Though on March 10, 2015, the Turkish Ministry of Family and Social Services recommended a ban on Minecraft, specifically after online trolls sent videos (Made to make it appear as if it was featured in the original version of the game) of a modded Minecraft session featuring mods that included violence "not suited for such a game aged for young children" to big media outlets and television channels in Turkey, which then they made news covering the sent reports, and later catching the attention of the ministry and parents, resulting in such a recommendation.

-Minecraft has quite a large player-base in Turkey, and the ministry seeing such a game supposedly featuring violence being played by most of the young people in the country saw it as a big problem.
-However, the ban never took place, but the investigation stood on halt for sometime without any progression, later being dropped and forgotten.

-The case was widely joked about not just across the country but globally by both Turkish and foreign gamers, commentators, online media outlets, and television news too.
+Tajikistan

+In November 2024 Tajikistan banned both GTA and Counter-Strike.
+The Ministry of Interior of Tajikistan has banned both games on the grounds that they incite crime.

 Thailand

-Additionally, since August 2008, all video game titles of the Grand Theft Auto series have been completely banned in Thailand, because of a case where an 18-year-old Thai player supposedly influenced by Grand Theft Auto killed a taxi driver from Bangkok.
+Since August 2008, all video game titles of the Grand Theft Auto series have been completely banned in Thailand, because of a case where an 18-year-old Thai player supposedly influenced by Grand Theft Auto killed a taxi driver from Bangkok.
 The ban, however, does not extend to the digital PC versions of Grand Theft Auto V.

 Tropico 5 is yet another banned title.
-The ruling military junta claims that it could "affect peace and order" within the country.
+The ruling military junta at the time claimed that it could "affect peace and order" within the country.

+Fight of gods is banned due to blasphemous content against buddhism.